Product Reviews ➜ Bathroom

 Toilet Paper, PFAS, and Bidet Alternatives

 Toilet paper is an often-overlooked source of daily chemical exposure in bathrooms.
-Conventional toilet paper is processed with formaldehyde resins to add wet strength, preventing the paper from disintegrating during use.
-PFAS (forever chemicals) are also frequently added to keep toilet paper intact until after flushing, creating water resistance that serves the same function.
+Conventional toilet paper is processed with resins to add wet strength, preventing the paper from disintegrating during use.
+PFAS (forever chemicals) are sometimes still added to keep toilet paper intact until after flushing, creating water resistance that serves the same function.

-Bidets offer a solution that eliminates toilet paper use entirely, removing this source of formaldehyde and PFAS exposure while reducing bathroom dust.
-For those who prefer to continue using some toilet paper, choosing unbleached, formaldehyde-free options and combining with a bidet reduces both chemical exposure and the volume of treated paper in your bathroom.
-I have options listed on my Toilet Paper page (part of the Look Inside membership section.)
+Bidets offer a solution that eliminates toilet paper use entirely, removing these resin and PFAS exposures while reducing bathroom dust.
+For those who prefer to continue using some toilet paper, choosing unbleached options and combining with a bidet reduces both chemical exposure and the volume of treated paper in your bathroom.
+I have options listed on my Toilet Paper page.

 Bathroom Air Quality and Humidity Control